-3 Tests Tell You How Long You Will Live
+3 At Home Tests Tell You How Long You Will Live

 Most people have a desire to live life to the fullest with a combination of quantity and quality.

-There are many parameters that may determine how long you live, however,this short article presents the findings of five researchers who identified three simple tests you can do at home to measure your ability to add years to your life.
+This short article presents the findings of five researchers who identified three simple tests you can do at home to measure your possible lifespan.

 The medical paper published in the British Medical Journal in 2014 revealed a 13 year study where they took 1,355 men and 1,411 women in 1999 when they were 53 years old and then checked to see who was alive and well 13 years later in 2012.